January 23, 1964: The Twenty-fourth Amendment is passed, prohibiting poll taxes in federal elections.

 Forty-nine years ago, President Lyndon B. Johnson signed into law the Civil Rights Act of 1964, which was designed to:

 The situation in the Senate was more complicated.
-Claiming that the bill was unconstitutional (not an uncommon accusation) and comparing it to Reconstruction-era policies, Senator Strom Thurmond actually switched to the Republican party, and the longtime Democratic-voting states of the South voted Republican in the 1964 election.
-The bill finally passed over intense Southern opposition after a seventy-five-day-long filibuster, which was ended by the second cloture invoked by the Senate in nearly forty years; the final vote was 73-27, and President Johnson signed the bill into law two weeks later.
+Claiming that the bill was unconstitutional and comparing it to Reconstruction-era policies, Senator Strom Thurmond actually switched to the Republican party, and the longtime Democratic-voting states of the South voted Republican in the 1964 election.
+The bill finally passed over intense Southern opposition after a seventy-five-day-long filibuster, which was ended by the second cloture invoked by the Senate in nearly forty years.
+The final vote was 73-27, and President Johnson signed the bill into law two weeks later.
+The actual implementation of its measures in following years was an uncertain process.

 President Johnson’s remarks upon signing the Civil Rights Act of 1964